jelledevleeschouwer/wavtools/README.md

 ------

 ##### Description
-Every wanted to play audio on an 8-bit microcontroller?
+Ever wanted to play audio on an 8-bit microcontroller?
 This is possible by using the hardware PWM-module of your microcontroller;

 1. You configure your PWM to work at a fixed (high) frequency of something around 100 kHz.
 2. Configure a hardware timer module to give an interrupt at the rate of the sampling frequency (e.g. 8000 Hz).